go-task/task/docs/docs/usage.md

 :::info

-For the `checksum` (default) method to work, it's only necessary to inform the source files, but if you want to use the `timestamp` method, you also need to inform the generated files with `generates`.
+For the `checksum` (default) method to work, it is only necessary to inform the source files, but if you want to use the `timestamp` method, you also need to inform the generated files with `generates`.